 We are delighted that you have decided to apply to W&J. We look forward to learning about you through your application.
 Please be sure to submit all required documents so that we are able to get an accurate picture of who you are.
-Should you have any questions or concerns about submitting a particular item, don’t hesitate to contact Kristin Crosby, Director of International Recruitment or Adam Ortiz, Assistant Director of Admission for clarification.
+Should you have any questions or concerns about submitting a particular item, don’t hesitate to contact Kristin Crosby, Director of International Recruitment or Katelyn Glaser, Assistant Director of Admission for clarification.

 We encourage international applicants to apply via the Common Application.

 If you apply on line we will waive your application fee of $25.
 Even though our deadline is March 1, we encourage you to complete your application as soon as possible.

 International Student Application Checklist

 Please note all of the following must be submitted in order to complete your application for admission.

 1. Common Application (including the essay/personal statement) – please complete all questions and sections of the Common Application.
 Submitting a complete application will help us get a clearer sense of you, and will result in a decision sooner.

 2. School documents – give the Secondary School Report or International Supplement to the Common Application, and Mid-year Report to your university guidance counselor.
 If your school does not have a guidance counselor, please give them to your headmaster, principal or head teacher.
 There are some questions on the school report that may not be applicable, such as GPA, class rank, etc. Please submit this form anyway with the understanding that it is acceptable to leave some of these questions blank.
 All official secondary school transcripts and/or state or national examinations should be original copies, translated into English.
 If it is impossible to submit originals, copies should be submitted with the school stamp/seal and signature of the appropriate school official.
 We ask that you submit at least 3 to 4 years of grades, even if you have attended more than one secondary school.